DevExpress/dotnet-eud/interface-elements-for-web/articles/rich-text-editor/mail-merge.md

-The **Show All Field Codes** button displays field codes for all fields in the document.
+The **Show All Field Codes** button displays field codes for all the fields in the document.

-The **Show All Field Results** button displays field results for all fields in the document.
+The **Show All Field Results** button displays field results for all the fields in the document.

 Fields should be updated to calculate a field result.
 Fields are updated automatically when the document is saved or printed.